-Christmas traditions come in all shapes, sizes and flavours.
+Christmas traditions come in all shapes, sizes and flavors.
 That’s part of what makes this such a magical time of the year.

 Most people will agree that food is one of the star attractions of the festive season.
 That's why hundreds of millions of people around the world indulge in festive meals and cooking around Christmas time.
 The most common meal of choice on Christmas Day is the traditional Christmas dinner, usually with a roast Turkey.